ummjanavi/cs-180-team-project/README.md

 3. User.java handles all methods related to a user's account settings.
 It is called in MainApplication.java in all sections related to account settings.
 It reads the user's text file and provides information on user settings and privacy.
 This class holds each user's friends and blocked users in two seperate array lists.
 The methods in this class include writing and updating information in a user's text file such as password and profile picture changes.
 We tested this class with UserTest.java.
 This class checks if the User.java's constructors work properly, if the getter and setters return the correct value, if the addFriend and removeFriend methods work, if the blockUser method works, as well as if the program correctly displays messages.
 4. DirectMessageMethods.java contains all methods related to sending, recieving and deleting messages.
 It is useful in MainAccount.java when the user is in the direct messages.
 This method reads from a text file that holds all contents of a conversation between two users and updated the conversations everytime the user wants to send or delete a message.
 This class displays the entire conversation between two users when a user is direct messaging someone.
 Every time a user sends, deletes, or recieves a message, this method updates the conversation and automatically redisplays it.
 We tested this class through directMethodsTest.java.
 This class tests all the getters and setters ti check if they return the correct value, checks if the program writes to the conversation text file properly, checks if the program takes in valid input values, and checks if the user can send a message properly.
 5. SearchMethods.java contains a singular method that is used to search for a user.
 It takes in the input and check if any usernames in the arraylist contain this input, then returns a list of usernames to the user.
 It is used in MainApplication.java when the user choses to search for another user.
 We testing this class through SearchMethodsTest.java.
 This class includes creating a new user and deleting a user.

+Group Accountability:
+Submissions Submitted on Brightspace by: Johanna